 I date my interest in photography to the gift of a small camera (an early Kodak box camera) from my grandmother many years ago.
 Today, after retiring from a career in education, my enthusiasm for creating and viewing fine-art photography is as strong as ever.
 I am mostly self-taught; I’ve benefitted from several highly valued teachers and mentors, most recently Elise Shapiro at the Silvermine School of Art, and much earlier Howe Derbyshire of Port Clyde, Maine.
 Once a Nikon user, I’m now a dedicated user of Fuji cameras.
-My work is focused mostly on elements of nature, but my interests are sufficiently broad that the occasional cityscape or architectural image shows up.

 One response to “About Me”